Student engagement: Strategies to help institutions retain students during the COVID-19 pandemic

 And remember that online-only education will psychologically impact students differently.
 Some students crave a physical connection with their institution—and there is no replacement for attending classes in person or strolling across the quad.
 For those students, some visual connection to their college or university will be beneficial.
 It’s a good idea to occasionally send appealing photographs of campus, or to create virtual campus backgrounds for students and instructors to use during teleconferencing and online classes.
 Those students missing the campus environment will find comfort in these images, so consider posting photos to social media with encouraging messages.
 Both Purdue University and Swarthmore College have taken this approach.

-3. Promote summer enrollment… and look ahead to fall
+Promote summer enrolment… and look ahead to fall

-That being said, this is a prime time to focus on fall advisement and registration as well.
-A critical metric for fall enrollment is the early registration of continuing students.
+This is a prime time to focus on fall advisement and registration as well.
+A critical metric for fall enrolment is the early registration of continuing students.
 This presents an opportunity for one-on-one engagement between students and academic advisors and faculty.
-Generation Z learners have a preference for advising and coaching in person, so enabling advisors and faculty to set up phone or web-based conference sessions to discuss fall registration can also allow for a personal check-in for continuing students.
+Generation Z learners have a preference for advising and coaching in person, so enabling advisors and faculty to set up phone or web-based conference sessions to discuss fall 2020 registration can also allow for a personal check-in for continuing students.
 These connections with a trusted member of the institution can influence a student’s decision to return.

 Now is the time to leverage your campus technology to its fullest.
-A robust IT support system is the backbone for any top-notch online education program—or the Achilles heel of a sub-par one.
+A robust IT support system is the backbone for any top-notch online education programme—or the Achilles heel of a sub-par one.

 Strengthening student engagement depends on access to more than just using the learning management system for course delivery.
 Institutions can strengthen engagement through trainings, career and academic success workshops, and asynchronous leadership conferences.